uschpc/webportal-netlify-gatsby/src/user-guides/software/python.md

 #### Discovery

 Python packages are not currently tracked in the [software module system](/user-information/user-guides/high-performance-computing/discovery/lmod).
-To see available packages, you can use the `pip3` and `freeze` commands:
+Before interacting with Python packages, loading the Python module first is necessary.
+To see available packages, you can use the `pip3` and `freeze` commands in the terminal:

     pip3 freeze
     appdirs==1.4.3